cp-algorithms/cp-algorithms/src/algebra/fft.md

 $$c[k] = \sum_{i+j=k} a[i] b[j]$$
 And since all the elements $a[i] = 0$ for $i \ge n$:
 $$c[k] = \sum_{i=0}^{n-1} a[i] b[k-i]$$
-It is easy to see that this sum is just the scalar product of the vector $a$ with the $(k - (n - 1))$-th cyclic left shift.
+It is easy to see that this sum is just the scalar product of the vector $a$ with the $(k - (n - 1))$-th cyclic left shift of $b$.
 Thus these coefficients are the answer to the problem, and we were still able to obtain it in $O(n \log n)$ time.
-Note here that $c[2n-1]$ also gives us the $n$th cyclic shift but that is the same as the $0$th cyclic shift so we don't need to consider that seperately into our answer.
+Note here that $c[2n-1]$ also gives us the $n$-th cyclic shift but that is the same as the $0$-th cyclic shift so we don't need to consider that seperately into our answer.

 ### Two stripes